The Best Free Miro Alternative

 Although Miro is a good tool when it comes to brainstorming and ideation, its limitations include a steep price plan, lack of features on the free plan, and difficult onboarding.

 Miro’s pricing starts at $8 per user which is steep compared to other similar applications out there.
-The cost quickly adds up the more users you add to your projects, which means that startups might find it difficult to cope with this cost.
+The cost quickly adds up the more users you add to your projects.
+This means that startups might find it difficult to cope with Miro's pricing.

 You can choose to use Miro for free, but its free plan is very light on features.
 For example, you will have to upgrade to a paid plan in order to use Miro’s video call feature.
 This makes Taskade a better free alternative to Miro as Taskade on the other hand offers free and unlimited chat and video conferencing built-in to every project so that you can communicate with your team without having to toggle between apps.